 No more than three employees of an IPO member company or firm may serve as voting members on the same committee.
 In making committee appointments, consideration is given to balancing the number of corporate, law firm, and other member categories on a committee, as well as achieving industry diversity.

-The exception to these policies is that any IPO member can serve as a voting member on any Business and Professional Committee without limitation.
+Any IPO member can serve as a voting member on any Business & Professional Committee without limitation.

 Board Liaisons